 The videos linked below show you how to upload a file, upload several files at once, and how to quickly create new Office documents in your OneDrive for Business library.

-The length of all of the required videos in the training is less than 30 minutes.
+The length of all of the required videos in the training is about 48 minutes.
 All videos have a one-question assessment at the completion.
 There is also one page of information to read after the “You Are the Shield” segment.

 While you are in Remote Desktop, you will need to use the following keystroke command CTRL+ALT+INSERT